Open-Telecoms-Data/open-fibre-data-standard/docs/guidance/publication.md

 ##### Response format

 * Put the network package or GeoJSON feature collection at the top-level of the JSON data.
 For example, do not embed it under a results array.
-* Use a JSON library instead of implementing JSON serialization yourself.
+* Use a JSON library instead of implementing JSON serialisation yourself.
 This also guarantees that the encoding is UTF-8.
 * Remove NULL characters (\u0000) from the JSON response.
 These characters cannot be imported by users into some SQL databases.
 * If results cannot be returned, use an appropriate HTTP error code (400-599); do not return a JSON object with an error message and a 200 HTTP status code.
 That said, if a search request returns no results, it is appropriate to use a 200 HTTP status code, with an empty result set.